 We don’t know, although we’re assuming some sort of higher level degree or certification. :/ Good question.

-I’d like to clarify a few things for your readers, if I may.
 1. Schools in Thailand have very little to do with your paperwork.
 They only collect, screen and submit it.
 The relevant government bodies (The Ministry of Education, The Teacher’s Council of Thailand, The Immigration Department, The Ministry of Labor) will decide whether your documents are acceptable or not.
 Not the schools.
 The rules are bent (maybe even often) but not by the schools, as they have no say in it.
 If the Ministry of Education says your degree is not enough, that’s it, end of discussion.
-That’s… Read more »
+That’s when bending comes into the equation.
+Schools may have umm … “special deals” with certain contacts in the government, and can push things in the desired direction.
+But make no mistake, the Ministries decide to bend the rules, not the schools.

 Thanks for commenting!